Etruria Hall: Recent history

 The building was given Grade II listed status in 1973.
 The house was restored as part of the 1986 Stoke-on-Trent Garden Festival, the second of Britain's national garden festivals, and incorporated as the centre-piece of the festival to lend it a 'historical dimension'.
 After the end of the festival, the hall was one of the few buildings on the site allowed to remain.
-It was developed as part of the four-star Stoke on Trent Moat House, a member of the Best Western chain of independent hotels.
+It was developed as part of the four-star Stoke on Trent Moat House, later becoming a member of the Best Western chain of independent hotels.
 The hotel's meeting and events centre and the rooms were named after Josiah's business colleagues and friends including the Prince of Wales and Earl Granville.
 The walls of the hall are lined with prints of the Wedgwood family and Wedgwood pottery.
 The cellars beneath Etruria Hall were where Josiah Wedgwood performed some of his work developing new pottery bodies.
 In 2020, the hotel was taken over by the Hilton group and now forms one of their DoubleTree chain.